Optimizing Your Disc Golf Backhand Drive for Success

 How to Throw a Backhand Roller

 The backhand roller shot, a low-trajectory wizard that skips and slides across the ground, might seem like a magic trick at first.
-But fear not, for with a little practice, you too can master this course-conquering throw.
+But fear not, for with a little practice, you too can get really good at this course-conquering throw.

 There are two main types of roller shots: the ground roller and the hyzer flip roller.
 The ground roller stays low to the ground throughout its flight, making it ideal for navigating tight spaces or skipping under obstacles.
 The hyzer flip roller starts with a hyzer release (tilted disc at an angle) but flips up during its flight, offering a combination of distance and a low-ceiling approach.